3 quick tips for starting the school year on the right financial track

 - Next summer: If money has been the constant obstacle to achieving your summer goals, now’s the time to change that.
 How much do you need to save?
 Let’s say your goal is to put away $5,000.
 Divide that goal across 10 months.
 That’s $500 a month (or just under $17 a day).
 Definitely not impossible—especially once you’ve got your debt situation under control.
 If saving $500 a month is too steep for you right now, start with as much as you can comfortably afford.
 As long as you’re saving something at the end of the day, you’ll be well ahead of where you are right now.

 - Emergency fund: Financial experts (including our very own Certified Financial Planner professionals) recommend saving enough to cover 3 to 6 months’ worth of expenses for any financial emergencies.
-You only have to look at what’s going on currently to see how important it is to prepare for any sudden financial challenges.
+You only have to look back at the last 18 months to see how important it is to prepare for any sudden financial challenges.

 #3: Remember to take advantage of educator-specific perks.